departmentfortransport/street-manager-docs/docs/offline/index.md

 <h3 class="govuk-heading-m">Fixed Penalty Notices, Early Starts and Revocations</h3>

 <p class="govuk-body">
-  If, during a P1 or P2 incident, users are unable to submit works start and/or works stop notices, permit applications e.g. for immediate works, change requests and registrations within the required regulatory deadlines, highway authorities should confirm the outage or performance degradation times noted on the <a class="govuk-link" href="https://departmentfortransport.github.io/street-manager-docs/articles/disruptions-to-service-availability.html">Disruption to Service Availability Page</a> and, if late submission was due to Street Manager being unavailable, it is the DfT’s view that Fixed Penalty Notices (FPNs) should not be issued.
+  If, during a P1 or P2 incident, users are unable to submit works start and/or works stop notices, permit applications e.g. for immediate works, change requests and registrations within the required regulatory deadlines, Highway Authorities should confirm the outage or performance degradation times noted on the <a class="govuk-link" href="https://departmentfortransport.github.io/street-manager-docs/articles/disruptions-to-service-availability.html">Disruption to Service Availability Page</a> and, if late submission was due to Street Manager being unavailable, it is the DfT’s view that Fixed Penalty Notices (FPNs) should not be issued.
 </p>

 <p class="govuk-body">